hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMEventMorph.class/README.md

-A SCMEventMorph contains exactly one SCMEvent and is used to visually display that event data.
+An EventMorph contains exactly one event and is used to visually display that event data.